 Репозиторій Вінницького національного медичного університету імені М. І. Пирогова

-The effect of local anesthetics against planktonic forms and film formation of S. aureus strains and its dependence on antiseptics activity.
-Front.
-Microbiol.
+The effect of local anesthetics against planktonic forms and film formation of S. aureus strains and its dependence on antiseptics activity

 Показати скорочений опис матеріалу